cph-cachet/carp.sensing-flutter/packages/carp_health_package/README.md

 Please follow this [guide to set up Google Fit](https://developers.google.com/fit/android/get-started).
 Check out the documentation of the [`health`](https://pub.dev/packages/health#google-fit-android-option-1) package.

-[Health Connect](https://developer.android.com/guide/health-and-fitness/health-connect) seems more simple to setup - see the documentation on the [`health`](https://pub.dev/packages/health#google-fit-android-option-2) package and on the [Android Developer page](https://developer.android.com/guide/health-and-fitness/health-connect/get-started).
+[Health Connect](https://developer.android.com/guide/health-and-fitness/health-connect) seems more simple to setup - see the documentation on the [`health`](https://pub.dev/packages/health#health-connect-android-option-2) package and on the [Android Developer page](https://developer.android.com/guide/health-and-fitness/health-connect/get-started).

 ### iOS Integration

+See the setup guide for iOS in the [health](https://pub.dev/packages/health#apple-health-ios) package.

 Add this permission in the `Info.plist` file located in `ios/Runner`: